jonatassalgado/JonsModularUI/README.md

+# Getting Started

+Use NPM to install: `npm install jons-modular-ui`.

+In Rails you can add to `vendor` path directly and request the `index.css` in `application.css`.
+If you not use Rails or other automatic preprocessor, you need compile with Sass.

-## Name of selectors for componentes
+## Name convention of selectors for componentes
 ```
 .MyComponent {}
 .MyComponent.is-animating {}